KiddKailash/BlankProject/backend/README.md

 # 📁 Environment Setup

-You must create a `.env` file inside the `backend/` directory with the following structure:
+Create a `.env` file inside the `backend/` directory with the following structure:

 ```markdown
 # 🌐 Server Setup